sherlock-audit/2025-06-notional-exponent-judging/README.md

 }
 ```

+## Discussion

+**T-Woodward**

+This is an issue that will be managed through proper parameter choices, not code.

+All SY tokens give you the option to redeem to a matching token (i.e. rsETH SY -> rsETH).
+If redeeming to the matching token, there will not be a fee or a trade and setting minTokenOut to 0 is fine.

+So we'll just make sure to always redeem to the matching token and double check the SY's redemption function.

 # Issue M-1: Hard-Coded Mainnet WETH Address Breaks All Non-Mainnet Deployments

 Source: https://github.com/sherlock-audit/2025-06-notional-exponent-judging/issues/195

+This issue has been acknowledged by the team but won't be fixed at this time.

 ## Found by
 0xShoonya, boredpukar, talfao, vangrim